 A: Yes, although the incident occurred off campus, it is considered a university program and reporting is required.
 Although the university may not be able to investigate the incident and hold a perpetrator accountable, the disclosure will permit the university to assure that the student has been provided with information on resources and support services available on campus.
 Additionally, MSU may be able to take other actions such as conducting a review of policies and procedures, reviewing safety measures, or providing additional training or education.

-Q: Do I have reporting obligations if a student discloses past sexual assault to me that does not involve sexual abuse of a child or a member of the university community?
+Q: Do I have reporting obligations if a student discloses to me a past sexual assault that occurred before the student was enrolled at MSU?